slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 colcon build
 ```

+The `colcon build` command will place all necessary files in the `~/robot_ws/install` directory, and all robots
+will be ready to run - in sim or [for real](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Dragger#run-the-robot-on-board-raspberry-5-8gb).

 If all goes well, we can now:
 1. Use joystick to control the robots - simulated or physical.
 2. Run any robot in Gazebo with RViz to monitor simulated robot.